kubernetes/enhancements/keps/sig-scheduling/6012-composite-podgroup-api/README.md

 - `PodGroup` is extended with a single string field,
-- Templates definition in the `Workload` object is evolved into a tree-like structure and we enforce an explicit limit on the depth and width of that tree.
+- Templates definition in the `Workload` object is evolved into a tree-like structure and we enforce an explicit limit on the depth (4) and width (branching factor of 8) of that tree.

 ###### Will enabling / using this feature result in increasing time taken by any operations covered by existing SLIs/SLOs?